 88070-01 INSPECTION OBJECTIVES

-the licensee established and implemented a configuration managementto evaluate, implement, and track .
+Verify the licensee has established and implemented a configuration management system (CMS) to evaluate, implement, and track changes to the facility in accordance with the requirements in Title 10 of the U.S. Code of Federal Regulations (10 CFR) Section 70.72 (if applicable) and the licensing basis of the facility.

+Verify the licensee has established management measures for changes to the facility in accordance with 10 CFR 70, Subpart H (if applicable) and the conditions of the license.

+Verify that modifications involving new processes at existing facilities meet the requirements in 10 CFR 70.64.

-88070-02 INSPECTION
+88070-02 INSPECTION REQUIREMENTS AND GUIDANCE

 Sample Selection

+Inspection Requirements

-a sample of plant modifications to verify the licenseeevaluations according to the
+Select a sample of plant changes/modifications to verify the licensee is conducting evaluations according to the CMS required in 10 CFR 70.72 and/or the license conditions.

+Inspection Guidance

+The implementation of this procedure starts with selecting changes or modifications to review in accordance with the subsequent requirements in this procedure.
+The annual summary of changes required by 10 CFR 70.72 (d)(2) and (d)(3) (or as stated in the license) are generally the best starting point for the sample selection.
+During selection, prioritize modifications which impact safety controls, however, also obtain samples in different categories to verify the licensee properly implemented a graded approach to reviews.
+Consider the following types of changes for the sample selection:

 Major modifications that involved the design of new processes at existing facilities,

 Hardware or field changes potentially involving Items Relied on for Safety (IROFS) or credited safety controls,

 Software modifications potentially related to licensed material,

 Minor modifications to non-safety equipment that do not trigger in-depth reviews,

 Procedure changes for operations potentially related to licensed material,

 Like-for-like replacements of hardware,

 Temporary modifications related to licensed material operations,

 Changes that impacted the Integrated Safety Analysis (ISA) Summary, and/or

 Changes made to the license application both approved by the NRC and those not submitted to the NRC under a license amendment.

-A typical sample size is approximately dependent on the size and complexity of selected samples.
-Consider specific recommendations from the project inspector, project manager, and resident inspector 10 CFR 70.72 change process post-modification testing
+A typical sample size is approximately five to ten modifications per inspector, dependent on the size and complexity of selected samples.
+Consider specific recommendations from the project inspector, project manager, and resident inspector for the sample.

+During inspection preparation activities, request the following program procedures from the licensee (as applicable):

+CMS as required in 10 CFR 70.72 (or change process described in the facility’s license)

+post-modification testing

 audits

 training and qualification

-records retentionchange process
+records retention

+license application change process

-Facility ChangeProcess
+Facility Change/Modification Process

+Inspection Requirements

-Verify the licensee has established a CM to evaluate, implement, and track each change to the site, structures, processes, systems, equipment, components, computer programs, and activities of personnel.prior to implementing any change
+Verify the licensee has established a CMS to evaluate, implement, and track each change to the site, structures, processes, systems, equipment, components, computer programs, and activities of personnel in accordance with 10 CFR 70.72 (if applicable) and/or the conditions of the license.
+Verify the CMS is documented in written procedures, and the procedures and modifications selected for inspection addressed the following aspects prior to implementing any change:

 The technical basis for the change;

 Impact of the change on safety and health or on the control of licensed material;